24+ Augmented Reality Stats (2023-2027)

 AR User Statistics

-There is an estimated 1.4 billion active AR user devices (ARtillery Intelligence)
+There are an estimated 1.4 billion active AR user devices (ARtillery Intelligence)

 In 2019, there were approximately 0.44 billion active AR user devices.
 By 2021, this number had almost doubled to 0.81 billion.